Doctor Eggman: Classic era

 Dr. Eggman (referred to by his full name Dr. Ivo Robotnik in the Western instruction manual) debuted in the 1991 Sega Genesis platform game Sonic the Hedgehog, where he attempts to steal six of the seven Chaos Emeralds and aims to turn all of the helpless animals inhabiting South Island into robots under his control.
 Sonic manages to defeat Robotnik and returns peace to South Island.

 In Sonic CD, Robotnik introduces Metal Sonic, a robot meant to match Sonic's abilities.
 While following the doctor once again to stop his schemes, Sonic is followed by another new character, Amy Rose, only for Metal Sonic to kidnap her.
 Fighting Robotnik and recovering the Time Stones, Sonic eventually beats his robotic doppelgänger and rescues Amy, later defeating Robotnik for the last time.
 In the bad ending, Robotnik is seen flying away with a Time Stone, but is shot down by a rock thrown by Sonic; however, a time paradox reverts the Little Planet back to its mechanized state.
 In the good ending, the Little Planet is restored and released, disappearing again while emitting an image of Sonic's face in thanks.

-Robotnik returned in Sonic the Hedgehog 2, where he once again seeks the Chaos Emeralds (soon finding out that there are seven, rather than six) to create the Death Egg, a huge space station in his likeness, in order to achieve world domination.
+After the events of Sonic CD, Robotnik returned in Sonic the Hedgehog 2, where he once again seeks the Chaos Emeralds (soon finding out that there are seven, rather than six) to create the Death Egg, a huge space station in his likeness, in order to achieve world domination.
 He attacks West Side Island, turning its animals into robots, but is intercepted by Sonic and Miles “Tails” Prower, who save the animals and retrieve the Chaos Emeralds before Robotnik does.
 Sonic raids the Death Egg, first fighting a robotic recreation of himself dubbed Mecha Sonic before fighting Robotnik again in a mechanical battlesuit resembling the doctor.
 After his defeat, the Death Egg is sent out of orbit.

 Following the events of Sonic 2, the Death Egg crash-lands onto Angel Island, sustaining critical damage.
 While repairing the space station, Robotnik meets Knuckles the Echidna, who he tricks into thinking Sonic and Tails are villains who are after the powerful Master Emerald that Knuckles protects with his life in Sonic 3.
 Knuckles steals the Chaos Emeralds from Sonic and constantly interferes with Sonic's plans.
 Robotnik is able to re-launch the Death Egg, but it fails to enter orbit before Sonic sends it crashing back down into the Lava Reef Zone.